PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **The bad**: Free-tier Dropbox is too small for most academic users and is not GDPR compliant.
 Even with personal premium-tier membership, our understanding as of 2024 is that whenever one shares a research folder with a non-premium member (which is a common use case), the data is no longer GDPR compliant meaning you cannot legally store data containing identifiable information on Dropbox, **making it a poor tool for research data analysis if you have any sensitive or identifiable data.**  According to the [University’s guidance](https://www.ed.ac.uk/sites/default/files/atoms/files/quickguide\_02\_proof01\_0.pdf): *Don’t process research data on cloud services such as Dropbox without seeking advice.
 Cloud services not under contract to the University may not be stored on a UK or EU server, and may not be GDPR-compliant.*

-## Your own laptop or your own external hard drive or USB drive
+## Your own integral or external hard drives

 According to the [University’s guidance](https://www.ed.ac.uk/sites/default/files/atoms/files/quickguide\_02\_proof01\_0.pdf): You should encrypt the drive *“Don’t keep copies of data with personally identifying information on portable media unless safeguards (such as encryption) are used.”* **Using your own drives is generally also not an adequate solution for retaining a “golden copy”, “original” or “only copy” of research data.** Drives and laptops fail regularly so fall far short of the university’s triple-backed up network drive as a place for safekeeping data.